Sayler/Morris with Elizabeth Kolbert: Eclipse

 With Eclipse, Sayler/Morris illuminate several aspects of the birds and the story of their extinction: the once overwhelming, even frightening numbers of passenger pigeons; the delicate beauty of the individual birds contrasted with their odious nature in large numbers; and the sadness of their complete and irreversible disappearance.

 Eclipse consists of a massive 100-foot video projection, screens on the walls and ceiling of MASS MoCA’s four-story atrium.
 The video loop shows a flock of passenger pigeons in reverse-negative silhouette lifting out of a life-sized tree, accompanied by sound design consisting of layers of digitally processed human voices.
-The exhibition offers a space for reflection with a limited-edition artist publication that will include writings by Kolbert, original photography by Sayler/Morris, and archival images.
+The exhibition offers a space for reflection with a limited-edition artist publication that includes writings by Kolbert, original photography by Sayler/Morris, and archival images.
 The publication can be viewed here.

 Sayler/Morris work with photography, video, writing, and installations that explore contemporary efforts to develop an ecological consciousness.
 They are also co-founders of